childmindresearch/BenchmarkFC/docs/LOG.md

 - Use stricter run time knee point cutoff of 300s.

 Also now running the job in batches using a job array.

+## 2025-05-07

+The ACCESS cluster was down last week due to severe weather.
+Back up now.
+(In the meantime, rewrote bids2table hah.)

+Added a notebook for cleaning and analyzing the HCP behavioral data.
+Using the 58 behavioral measures that have been used across recent studies from the Yeo group.

+Standard scaled each behavioral measure and clipped to +/- 3 sigma (to reduce the influence of outlier scores).
+(Standard scaling in this context makes sense because the measures have very different and mostly arbitrary units.)

+Regressed gender, mean FD, and age from each behavioral measure.
+Nb, HCP restricted csv required for getting age.
+Mean FD computed from my previously computed FD data.

+Did a factor analysis also following previous Yeo lab papers (Ooi et al., 2022; Kong et al., 2023).
+Found 4 factors: dissatisfaction, cognition, support, and emotion.
+Consistent with their results, except support is extra and not reported there.

+Saved component scores to use as prediction targets.

+Note that the factors are computed on the full set of subjects.
+Previous works computed factors on a held out set of subjects "to prevent leakage".
+But I think this is not necessary, since we are not interested in testing the generalization of the factors, but the prediction of the factor targets from brain data.